|For the latest information about ceremonies during the Covid-19 pandemic see our Covid Update Page|

-East Sussex is a shire county in the South East of England.We have over 50 miles of iconic Sussex coastline, including the Sunshine Coast with higher than average hours of sunshine each year.
+East Sussex is a shire county in the South East of England, with over 50 miles of iconic Sussex coastline, including the Sunshine Coast.

 With the county town of Lewes in the west, East Sussex features the area of outstanding natural beauty known as the Weald in the rural north, historic fishing villages and coastal towns such as Eastbourne and Hastings to the south, and the ports of Rye and Newhaven to the east and west.
 The centre of the county hosts several former market towns, and Crowborough to the north borders on the Ashdown Forest.
-We are lucky enough to be the home of many buildings and towns of historical significance, such as Battle and Rye, and due to our geographical position have many castles dotted around the county, several of which are amongst our venues licensed for weddings and ceremonies.
+We are lucky enough to be the home of many buildings and towns of historical significance, such as Battle and Rye.
+We have many castles dotted around the county, several of which are amongst our venues licensed for weddings and ceremonies.
 To the south we have the instantly recognisable Seven Sisters, and the Seven Sisters Country Park surrounding them is part of the South Downs National Park.

-Covering an area of almost 700 square miles, we conduct and register approximately 2,000 weddings, civil partnerships and other ceremonies each year with our team of over 70 Ceremonies Registrars.
+Covering an area of almost 700 square miles, we conduct and register around 2,000 weddings, civil partnerships and other ceremonies each year with our team of over 70 Ceremonies Registrars.

 We have Register Offices at:

-Our Register Offices have a total of 10 ceremony rooms available year round across the county for the celebration of marriages, civil partnerships, naming ceremonies and any other ceremony of your choosing.
+Our Register Offices have a total of 10 ceremony rooms available year round for the celebration of marriages, civil partnerships, naming ceremonies and any other ceremony of your choosing.

-We are also lucky enough to have over 90 venues across the county that are licensed for the celebration of civil marriages, civil partnerships and other occasions.
+We are fortunate to have over 90 venues across the county that are licensed for the celebration of civil marriages, civil partnerships and other occasions.
 These range from luxury country hotels to boutique coastal venues.

-If you have a perfect wedding day in mind, or would like to hold your wedding or celebration in a specific venue that is not licensed, see Weddings with a Difference to see how we can do this.
+If you would like to hold your wedding or celebration in a specific venue or location that is not licensed, see Weddings with a Difference to see how we can make this possible.